 Dantria, Kordi.
 Located towards the lower-central region of the country, along the western bank of the Kordiso River, Dantria is the capital city of Kordi.
-Originally designed to protect a warlord as he sought to conquer the clans of the region, the city was expanded to accommodate the ever growing number of inhabitants as each successive clan was brought within.
+Originally designed to protect a , the city was expanded to accommodate the ever growing number of inhabitants as each successive clan was brought within.
 Dantria is often called the “Ever Growing City” as, with the exception of the Half Century War, construction and expansion has never ceased.
 The city was built on and into a large hill, and was thus laid out in a series of three tiers from the hill’s crest, downwards.
 The tiers are separated by large retaining walls ranging from 30 to 40 feet, topped by battlements and the occasional guard tower.
 Five grand, stone staircases, each topped by a guardhouse, allow for passage between the middle and bottom tiers.
 From the middle to the top tier, there is only one, north-facing staircase.

 Within the top tier of Dantria sits the castle.
 The Outer Ward is home to the headquarters of the Kordi Military on the right and the offices of the five major branches of the government on the left, separated by a cobbled path.
 Beyond is the Main Ward, and within it, the Silver Spire, thusly named for the iridescent hue of the stones in the sunlight, and the five wings that diverge from its base.
 The middle tier of the city is known for its wide causeways, lush gardens, and beautifully engineered manor houses.
 It serves as a second home for the sovereign nobles, as well as several of the more wealthy landed families from the surrounding regions.
 It’s broad central plaza, which leads to the ascending staircase, is lined with many of the finer crafter’s shops, trading halls, and the offices of lower ranking government officials.
 The bottom tier is by far the most expansive, serving as the home and place of work for most of the city’s inhabitants.
 The streets are narrower, and buildings more condensed to maximize usage of space, but great care is taken to maintain a well-manicured and comfortable environment.
 The bustle of the city gives way to several miles of farmlands, and a final wall to mark the edge of the city limits.